 Do you ever do that?
 Especially when I’m a liiitttlllle stressed out (like cooking my first Easter dinner for the whole family, for example!), I somehow rationalize in my brain that I don’t need any help at all.
 Nope.
 I will clean the entire house from top to bottom by myself.
 (I have actually reorganized my closets before a party.
 I’m not sure why.
-Guests don’t usually make sure my tops are organized by season AND color.)
+Guests don’t usually make sure my shirts are organized by season AND color.)
 And, of course, I also volunteer to cook the majority of the meal.
 “Oh no!
 I’m fine!
 I’ll make it!”

 Please tell me I’m not the only one.
 Please?

 So yeah, I offered to host a big family holiday AND make my grandma’s famous Jell-O Salad.
 (Oh right … and I wanted to health-ify her version, without anyone knowing.
 No pressure.)

 I was nervous.
 I couldn’t mess this up.
 I couldn’t let my super-sweet grandma down.

 And ya know what?
 It turned out perfect.
 (Exhale …)

 It was actually kind of funny when I revealed it had been heath-ified!
 Not only had no one noticed the change … but actually nobody even believed me when I confessed!
 (Whew!)
 They seriously had no idea that I’d subbed out the sour cream my grandma uses, and replaced it with nonfat (but high-protein!)
 Greek yogurt.